 When it comes to renting a mobile home, there’s quite a bit you should think about before committing to signing that lease.
-Researching the market, the available options, price considerations, along with the different responsibilities required of both the tenant and the owner might seem daunting, but making an effort to learn about how best to navigate the process can save time and trouble in the long run.
+Researching the market, the available options, price considerations, along with the different responsibilities required of both the tenant and the owner.
+These might seem daunting, but making an effort to learn about how best to navigate the process can save time and trouble in the long run.

 Whether you’re dead set on renting a mobile home or simply exploring your options, here’s everything you need to know before renting a mobile home.